webtimal/wp-kickstart/README.md

 `%AppData%\wp-cli`
 `%AppData%\npm`

+Also the following commands need to be accessible via CLI: *php*, *mysql*

 ## Usage

 To run a WordPress installation, create a new folder to serve as the root directory.
 Place a copy of the **wp-kickstart.json** configuration file inside it and adjust it to your needs (see the section below for more information).
 Finally run the following command in your terminal (passing the path to the directory):